chrisbolin/ethical-metrics/README.md

 - **Respect every user's privacy.** Don't share their information with other parties.
 Be very careful with personally identifiable information (PII).
 - **Gather useful user metrics.** Gather reliable site usage statistics.
 Effectively track unique vists.

+## What's Ethical?

+This is of course debatable, but here are some basic rules:

+- No inter-site tracking
+- No PII sent or stored
+- No cookies or local storage
+- Never shared with 3rd parties
+- Worthless to 3rd parties if data is leaked or hacked

+## What Metrics?

+- Unique visitor tracking
+- Pageviews (by URL)
+- Timestamps

 ## Example: Possible Approach

 1. Browser fingerprint